davidVetter/weekend_jQuery_salary_calculator/README.md

 - Use as needed

 ## Acknowledgement
-Thanks to [Emerging Digital Academy](https://emergingacademy.org) who equipped and helped me to make this application a reality.
+ - Thanks to [Emerging Digital Academy](https://emergingacademy.org) who equipped and helped me to make this application a reality.
+ - Thanks to [Coolors.co](https://coolors.co/) for the color palette used.
+ - Thanks to [W3 SChools](https://www.w3schools.com) for the refernce material on HTML, Javascript and CSS.
+ - Thanks to [Mozilla](https://developer.mozilla.org/en-US/) for the in-depth reference material when a deeper understanding is need.

 ## Support
 If you have suggestions or issues, please email me at [GMAIL](ddvetter23@gmail.com)